NorieM/battleships/README.md

-Reproduction of Battlehsips game using Python
+Reproduction of Battleships game using Python